 "Stop Having Fun" Guys: As strong a force as the scrubs.
 Usually found battling against anything perceived as making the game easier.

 So Bad, It's Good: A handful of cards, particularly from early sets such as Legends, are so thoroughly useless that they're regarded with a degree of affection by players.
-Chimney Imp, for example, is a particularly iconic one, attaining a status of Memetic Badass on the official forums, but is by no means the worst creature; that dubious honour probably goes to Wood Elemental.
+Chimney Imp, for example, is a particularly iconic one, attaining a status of Memetic Badass on the official forums.

 Squick: Uktabi Kong, a card (tap two apes to produce an ape token) which invokes a number of sex tropes, but especially:

-They Changed It, Now It Sucks: Too many times to count.
-The most recent example (as of mid-2009) are the rules changes introduced here, but the game has to tweak itself a little every year, and each year brings a plethora of complaining, along with the beeping of cash registers to drown them out.
+They Changed It, Now It Sucks!: Too many times to count.
+Examples include the rules changes introduced here, but the game has to tweak itself a little every year, and each year brings a plethora of complaining, along with the beeping of cash registers to drown them out.

 The major rules overhaul with Sixth Edition caused a massive outcry among players at the time.

 Perhaps the biggest Internet Backdraft occurred in 2003, when they made some rather drastic changes to the cosmetic layout of the cards.